Zammour/PCBS-microbubbleDetection/README.md

 Echography is widely used in the clinic to detect vessels by means of the well known Doppler-effect.
 We can increase considerably the images by injecting parenterally contrast agent that are microbubbles of gas.
 We can further increase the acquisition time in order to detect microvessels up to tens of µm.

-In this project, we aim to model *in silico* vessels by simulating microbubble loclization as in [*D .
+In this project, we aim to model *in silico* vessels by simulating microbubble localization as in [*D .
 Wilmes et al.*](<https://ieeexplore.ieee.org/document/9251643>).
 Then, we will try to separate the microbubbles depending on their speed to improve detection, as in [*C. Huang et al., 2020*](<https://www.nature.com/articles/s41598-020-62898-9>).

 ## How to use the program ?

 ### Parameters

 All the parameters can be set up in the main_simulation.py file.
-Then, the instrucitons should be written in this file also.
+Then, the instructions must be written in the same file.
 Finally, just run the file.

 ### Workflow
-  1. Simulate microbubble positions using a simple or a complex model (see simulate_microbubble_position.py) and store x and y positions.
+  1. Simulate microbubble positions using a simple or a complex model (see simulate_microbubble_position.py) and store x and z positions.
   2. Plot the trajectories (function : 'plot_microbubble_positions')
   3. Convert x & z positions to a movie (function : 'convert_positions_to_IQ')
   4. Show the movie ( function : 'show_IQ_movie')